Although it sounds dramatic, "change" has become a cliché these days. The pandemic has led to a fundamental change in shopping behavior.

 1. Weakened purchasing power

 It is undeniable that the pandemic has weakened purchasing power.
-In mid-2020, the Indonesian government also acknowledged that people's purchasing power had been cut due to declining incomes.
-One of the reasons for this decline in revenue was the result of layoffs due to the pandemic.
+In mid-2020, the Indonesian government also acknowledged that people's purchasing power had weakened due to declining incomes.
+One of the reasons for this decline in revenue was the result of layoffs and loss of business opportunities for small medium enterprises.

 - Product innovation is a must!
 With low purchasing power, create economical packaging for your products so that consumers can still afford them.